jannisgru/TFG/index.md

 ---
 layout: page
-title: Home
 permalink: /
 ---

-# Spatiotemporal Vegetation Analysis of Barcelona Metropolitan Area
+# Spatiotemporal Analysis of Vegetation Cover in Barcelona

 A comprehensive analysis framework for monitoring vegetation dynamics in the Barcelona Metropolitan Area using four decades of Landsat satellite data (1985-2025).